vryzhov/COSC416-2024/lab5/README.md

 1. List all the peers defined according to the ranking by the size of common movies pool and Jaccard index.

-2. What option for the peer selection seems preferable in your case?
+2. What option for the peer selection does seem preferable in your case?
 Explain your reasoning and your choice.

 5. Can we combine results of the Lab 4 (content-based recommendations) to improve the peers selection?
-Devise the metric to rank peers taking into consideration genre preferences and compute the result.
+Devise the metric to rank peers by taking into consideration genre preferences and compute the result.
 How does the content-based recommendations affect your choice of peers?

  6. Create a tentative list of recommendations based on your investigation.
-Explore the list further looking for opportunities to improve peer matching.
+Explore the list further looking for opportunities to improve the peer matching.

 7. Use imdbRating data as a score to rank the recommended movies
     * _Ranking (Scoring) by imdbRating yields the final list of candidates_
 8. Create "The Top 5 movies to watch" list
     * _Use ORDER BY with LIMIT 5 to create recommendations_
     * _I decided to use both the size of common movies pool and Jaccard index to crete recommendations for Diana._
-    * _Here are the results with additional metric showing the number of peers (out of the top 5) who agreed on the recommendation (Votes column):_
+    * _The results below include an additional metric of the number of peers (out of the top 5) who agreed on the recommendation (Votes column):_
     * _In my case, two movies are present in both lists_